Nginx Web server

 - Location path is automatically appended to root.

-doesn't append to the end.
+aliasdoesn't append to the end.

-appends path, alias
+root appends path, alias doesn't.

-In the above examples we were assuming that we have an index.html
+In the above examples we were assuming that we have an index.html in the folders specified by root or alias.

 - By default it looks for

-and specify a bunch of different directories we want it to specify.
+index.htmlbut we can specifytry_filesand specify a bunch of different directories we want it to specify.

 http {